 Cardozo GMAIL is the student email system and is accessed at http://mail.law.cardozo.yu.edu.
-You are given an account, "4-8 characters @law.cardozo.yu.edu", before Orientation.
+You are given an account, "4-8 characters @law.cardozo.yu.edu" before Orientation.
 The University and law school send emails and announcements to you via Cardozo GMAIL.
-You should use your Cardozo GMAIL account (instead of hotmail, yahoo or other personal accounts) for all types of correspondence relating to your status as a Cardozo student.
+You should use your Cardozo GMAIL account (instead your personal accounts) for all types of correspondence relating to your status as a Cardozo student.
 You must check your Cardozo GMAIL account very frequently, upwards of once per day.
 Students are deemed to have knowledge of all Cardozo GMAIL and Canvas communications from Cardozo.
-Inquiries about forwarding your email, a forgotten password or problems with a YU account should be directed to the Student IT Help Point on the seventh floor of the library at CSL-ITSupport@yu.edu or 212.790.0460.
+Inquiries about forwarding your email, a forgotten password or problems with a YU account should be directed to the Student IT Help Point on the seventh floor of the library at CSL-ITSupport@yu.edu or 646-592-6510.